Datalinks¶

 The connections should look like this:

 Make sure computer is set to static IP address on same subnet as radio.
-The following substeps clarify how to set the IP adress in the Control Panel:
+The following substeps clarify how to set the IP address in the Control Panel:

-Open Network and Sharing Center menu and click Change adapter settings.
+Open Network and Sharing Centre menu and click Change adapter settings.

 Select Local Area Connection, right click, and select Properties.